metaborg/disamb-verification/README.md

 ## Compiling the code

 Requires [The Coq Proof Assistant](https://coq.inria.fr/) to be installed, tested on version 8.11.0.
 Running the file `compile.sh` compiles everything.
-Note: This project requires the [coq-std++](https://gitlab.mpi-sws.org/iris/stdpp) library.
+Note: This project uses the version 1.5.0 of the [coq-std++](https://gitlab.mpi-sws.org/iris/stdpp) library.
 The `compile.sh` script should automatically clone this repository using Git and then compile that library using the `make` command.

 ## Files